haruki-taka8/sudoku/README.md

 * provide arguments: `sudoku.exe VERBOSE THEME INTERACTIVE SUDOKUGRID`
 <br>

-GUI Demo:
+GUI Demo (Windows-only):
 * Run `GUI\GUI_launcher.ps1`
 <br>

 ## 🖊️ Build Instructions
 Compile `sudoku.pas` with a compiler of your choice.
 The official Windows binary is built with [FPC](https://www.freepascal.org/).
-Tested on Windows 10.
+Tested on Windows 7, 10 and 11.

 The GUI demo is made with Powershell and WPF.
 It is Windows-only.
 Tested on Windows 7, 10 and 11.